activitree/meteor-push/README.md

-DO NOT USE.
 This is under development.
-Client and server side code (startup config and methods) and documentation are missing from this repo.
+Some things are missing from this repo.
 Documentation Updates WIP

 # Meteor Push Notifications with APN (IOS) and Firebase Admin for Android